AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Subpart 3/README.md

   rosservice call /add_two_ints beginner_tutorials/AddTwoInts "a: 2 b: 2"
   ```

   The first three would be already clear to you.
-The beginner_tutorials.srv import is for using

   Now rospy.init_node has already been explained.